 - A cigar that has been hollowed out and refilled with marijuana, called a blunt

-- Sticky resins drawn from the cannabis plant; resins often are loaded with much higher amounts of THC than regular marijuana
+- Sticky resins, or substances, drawn from the cannabis plant; resins often are loaded with much higher amounts of THC than regular marijuana

 Users can also can mix pot into brownies, cookies, candy, tea and other foods.
 Eating and drinking the drug delay the high because it has to travel through the digestive system before the THC enters your bloodstream.
 So it may take 30 minutes to 2 hours before anything is felt.
 Yet, edibles provide a high that lasts much longer – up to 8 hours – than smoking or vaping weed.